 Inadequate security cases in Tennessee and surrounding states often depend on foreseeability.
 Did ownership know of prior incidents?
 Was ownership aware of threats?
 Is the property located in a high-crime area?
 These are all relevant questions.
 For instance, if an apartment complex knew about a rash of break-ins on the property over a two-month period, one could argue it had a legal duty to take reasonable steps to prevent future attacks.
 This could include assigning a security guard to all entrance gates to ensure non-residents could not freely enter the complex.
 If it turns out that ownership failed to take steps to correct the issue, and a loved one was shot by a robber leaving the premises, for example, a claim may be established against the complex for negligent security.

 In an inadequate security case, the burden of proving liability rests squarely on the plaintiff’s shoulders.
 That means the victim (or surviving beneficiaries in a wrongful death case) must show that the defendant property owner and/or manager breached a legal duty owed to him or her.
 Time is of the essence in these cases.
-An inadequate security attorney in Memphis can take steps to preserve critical evidence, such as surveillance footage, incident reports, and other records kept in the ordinary course of business.
+Following an event such as an apartment complex shooting in the Memphis area, an inadequate security attorney can take steps to preserve critical evidence, such as surveillance footage, incident reports, and other records kept in the ordinary course of business.
 Contacting witnesses is also of utmost importance.
 Further, your attorney can monitor the perpetrator’s case in criminal court.
 Information and testimony from that case could go a long way in satisfying the legal burden in your civil case.

 Damages caused by inadequate security have the potential to be catastrophic.
 Physical injuries can include broken bones, traumatic brain injury, or paralysis, full or partial.
 Emotional losses are likely to be significant as well, as it is never easy being the victim of a crime.
 In this type of lawsuit, victims may be able to recover economic damages such as medical bills, future medical costs, lost wages, diminished earning capacity, and other out of pocket expenses.
 Non-economic losses like pain and suffering, emotional distress, loss of enjoyment of life, and loss of consortium count too.
 If the victim passed away, wrongful death laws will come into play.
 If discovery reveals that the defendant acted intentionally, maliciously, recklessly, or fraudulently, punitive damages may be awarded.Speak with an Experienced Inadequate Security Lawyer in Memphis Today